DARK-CREATER/comp382-assignment2/README.md

 This project implements a complete pipeline for converting a **Context-Free Grammar (CFG)** into **Chomsky Normal Form (CNF)**.
 The conversion is carried out through a sequence of structured transformations that preserve the language of the original grammar.

-#
-ALL FILES CAN BE FOUND USING THE LINK PROVIDED IN “GitHub_Link.txt”
-#

 ## Overview